openstack-infra/zuul/doc/source/user/config.rst

       Otherwise behaves the same as **success-url**.

    .. attr:: hold-following-changes
+      :default: false

       In a dependent pipeline, this option may be used to indicate that no jobs should start on any items which depend on the current item until this job has completed successfully.
 This may be used to conserve build resources, at the expense of inhibiting the parallelization which speeds the processing of items in a dependent pipeline.
-A boolean value, default: false.

    .. attr:: voting
+      :default: true

       Indicates whether the result of this job should be used in determining the overall result of the item.
-A boolean value,
-      default: true.

    .. attr:: semaphore

       The name of a :ref:`semaphore` which should be acquired and released when the job begins and ends.
 If the semaphore is at maximum capacity, then Zuul will wait until it can be acquired before starting the job.
-Default: none.

    .. attr:: tags